bcerasani/Invest-in-People/README.md

 ## Invest in People

-This is a web version of [Verne Ho's](https://twitter.com/verneho) [blog post](http://blog.verneho.com/post/35460914051/invest-in-people-based-on-my-original-post) about the importance of surrounding yourself with good people.
+Inspired by Verne Ho's [blog post](http://blog.verneho.com/post/35460914051/invest-in-people-based-on-my-original-post) about the importance of surrounding yourself with good people.